 When onions and potatoes are soft, add flour, stir to coat, and cook for another five minutes.

 Add chicken broth and half and half.
 Let soup simmer all day, or keep warm in slow cooker or Instant Pot.

-Before serving, add chopped kale and sliced onions and cook for another ten minutes (or set Instant Pot for three minutes) until kale and mushrooms are soft.
+Before serving, add chopped kale (and sliced mushrooms, optional) and cook for another ten minutes (or set Instant Pot for three minutes) until kale and mushrooms are soft.
 Add pepper.
 Add salt if necessary, but the sausage and broth contribute salt already.

 This makes a creamy soup.
 If you want it thicker, you can add a flour or cornstarch roux at the end and cook a little longer.

 Just the Thanksgiving food this time!
 I know it makes more sense to share Thanksgiving recipes before Thanksgiving, but none of this stuff would be out of place for a Christmas meal, either, except maybe pumpkin pie and stuffing.

 All of my kids genuinely helped.
 Except for Corrie.
 Corrie mainly supervised.

 They chopped, sliced, trimmed, buttered, grated, juiced, stirred, basted, and baked, and I would have been a complete wreck without their help.
 We started baking and cooking on Wednesday evening, and by Thursday afternoon, I felt calm, confident, cheerful, and ready.
 I highly recommend having kids who are old enough to help!

 Turkey with gravy and stuffing.
 I have no desire to argue with anyone about how to make a turkey.
 Not Alton Brown, nor his acolytes, nor anyone.
 I’ve roasted dozens of turkeys.
 I butter it and sprinkle it with salt and pepper, turn it breast down on a rack for half the roasting, then flip it for the rest of the time, and I (well, my sons) baste it every half hour.
 It turns out good.